Member login

 Annual Summer Conference – The Dyslexia Guild

-Join us online on Wednesday, 3 July 2024 for a chance to hear expert views and examine current topical issues relating to literacy, numeracy and dyslexia/SpLD.
+Join us online on Wednesday, 2 July 2025 for a chance to hear expert views and examine current topical issues relating to dyslexia and other SpLDs.

 Why not benefit from taking time out of your daily schedule to learn and reflect on cutting-edge practice.